-However, recent studies have debunked this, showing no significant link between saturated fats, which humans have been eating for thousands of years, and the risk of heart disease.
-In fact, there are many benefits of including healthy saturated fats in the diet.
+Recent studies have debunked the AHA’s claim, showing no significant link between saturated fats — which humans have been eating for thousands of years — and the risk of heart disease[*].

-Plus, one type of saturated fat includes medium-chain triglycerides (MCTs), which are mostly found in coconut oil (and in small amounts in butter and palm oil) and can be digested by the body very easily.
-When eaten, they’re passed directly to the liver to be used immediately for energy.
-MCTs are great for fat loss and athletic performance.
+One type of saturated fat includes medium-chain triglycerides (MCTs), which are mostly found in coconut oil and in small amounts in butter and palm oil.
+These fats can be digested by the body very easily and, when eaten, they’re passed directly to the liver to be used immediately for energy.

 Health benefits of saturated fats on keto can include:

 - Improved HDL and LDL cholesterol levels, including raising HDL (good cholesterol) to prevent the buildup of LDL (bad cholesterol) in the arteries[*]

 - Maintenance of bone density[*]